joseph-a-levine/authoring/_older/february_2025.md

 Borges was spectacular.
 This was in the late 60s, when he was already blind and the chief librarian of Argentina.
 The interview was conducted by Ronald Christ{% sidenote "linkch-id" "Who has a great [LinkedIn](https://www.linkedin.com/in/ronald-christ-58b59a18/)." %} and he really knows his stuff.
 Christ later published a book subtitled *Borges' Art of Allusion*, and boy do they get into metaphors.
 Borges is kind of fed up with them:

 > I began [studying old Norse] by being very interested in metaphor. ...
-I read about the kennings, metaphors of old english ...
-After several years of study, I'm no longer interested in the metaphors because i think that they were rather a weariness of the flesh to the poets themselves — at least to the old english poets. [...]
-TO repeat them, to use them over and over again and to keep on speaking of the *hranrad, waelrad*, or "road of the whale" instead of the "sea".
+I read about the kennings, metaphors of old English ...
+After several years of study, I'm no longer interested in the metaphors because I think that they were rather a weariness of the flesh to the poets themselves — at least to the old English poets. [...]
+To repeat them, to use them over and over again and to keep on speaking of the *hranrad, waelrad*, or "road of the whale" instead of the "sea".

 And later:

 > Really good metaphors are always the same.
 I mean you compare time to a road, death to sleeping, life to dreaming, adn those are the great metaphors in literature because they correspond to something essential.
 If you invent metaphors, they are apt to be surprisng during the fraction of a second, but they strike no deep emotion whatever.
-If you think of life as a dream, that is a thought , a thought that is real, or at least that most men are bound to have, no
+If you think of life as a dream, that is a thought , a thought that is real, or at least that most men are bound to have, no?

+This excited me to return to some of Broges poems when I'm back in Oxford.

 The Jan Morris interview was less mind-blowing.
 The interviewer wasn't as well-prepared, and was a bit too obsessed with the trans experience (it was 1997).
 I did add two books to my list: *Fisher's Face* and *Pleasures of a Tangled Life*.

-I also found a copy of a long Bill Watterson interview which I hadn't previously seen online.
+I also found a copy of a long Bill Watterson (of *Calvin and Hobbes*) interview which I hadn't previously seen online.
 This was done for an exhibit at Ohio State in 2014, and there are some fun moments.
 On why he feels his work has endured:

 > One of the beauties of a comic strip is that people's expectations are nil.
 If you draw anything more subtle than a pie in the face, you're considered a philosopher.
 You can sneak in an honest reflection once in a while, because readers rarely have their guard up.
 I love the unpretentiousness of cartoons.
 If you sat down and wrote a two hundred page book called *My big thoughts on life*, no one would read it.
 But if you stick those same thoughts in a comic strip and wrap them in a little joke that takes five seconds to read, now you're talking to millions.
 Any writer would kill for that kind of audience.
 What a gift.

+Finally, the weirdest book I read this month was Tony Tulathimutte's short story collection *Rejection*, built around his older viral short story "The Feminist."
+A very intense reading experience: very funny, and revolting, and sad.
+Possibly "about" failure modes of revenge.

 ## Links